 If you loved Out of Africa, you’ll want to visit the Karen Blixen Museum in Kenya where the author Karen Blixen lived between 1914 and 1931.
 She left after a series of personal tragedies, but the lovely farmhouse has been preserved as a museum.
-Set in 4,500 acres of expansive gardens at the foot of Kenya’s Ngong Hills, the museum is an interesting place to wander when you are in Nairobi, Kenya.
+Set in 4,500 acres of expansive Karen Blixen museum and gardens at the foot of Ngong Hills, the museum is an interesting place to wander when you are in Nairobi, Kenya.

 Danish writer Karen Blixen, the author of Out of Africa who is also known by her pen name, Isak Dinesen, was born Karen Christenze Dinesen on April 17, 1885.
 She was born in Rungsted, Denmark, north of Copenhagen. and was called Tanne by her family and friends.

 The young Karen marries Swedish Baron Bror von Blixen Fincke Baron and moves to Kenya to run a coffee plantation below the Ngong Hills about ten miles southwest of Nairobi.
 They have trouble making it work, after discovering that he is unfaithful, Karen develops feelings for Denys, a game hunter.
 Denys Finch Hatton, dies in a plane crash in 1931 which prompts Blixen to return to Denmark.

 While still in Kenya, Blixen is said to have written to her brother Thomas, “I have begun to do what we brothers and sisters do when we don’t know what else to resort to, I have started to write a book. … ” which later becomes her memoir.